jesmehta/p5-circle-packing/README.md

 [Dan Shiffman over at the Coding Train](https://thecodingtrain.com/), whose [Coding Challenges](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6ZiZxtDDRCi6uhfTH4FilpH) first introduced me to the concept of packing circles.
 [His example](https://youtu.be/QHEQuoIKgNE) was my first time playing with packing and it's results.
 While my algorithm and code are a different approach, I'd like to credit him and thank him simply for the wonderful world of processing and p5 that he opens up to everyone.

-[Saber Khan](https://www.linkedin.com/in/edsaber/), who organises [CCFest](https://ccfest.rocks/); this version of the circle packing approach had been languishing in my files for a couple of years atleast. it was finally when preparing to take a workshop at CCFest that I finally decided that this was better off published and public.
+[Saber Khan](https://www.linkedin.com/in/edsaber/), who organises [CCFest](https://ccfest.rocks/); this version of the circle packing approach had been languishing in my files for a couple of years atleast.
+It took me preparing to take a workshop at CCFest that I finally decided that this was better off polished, published and public.

 Read the full story of how this library started with a bookclub [here](https://jesmehta.github.io/CabinetOfCuriosities/fffx/PackingShapes/)